sunryze-git/bogosort/README.md

 ---

 ## What is Bogosort?
 Bogosort, Also known as stupidsort, is a method of sorting an array of values by a certain condition.
-In this program, it sorts it from least to greatest.
-The method in which it sorts is by continuously randomizing the layout of the array until it meets the condition.
-In this particular case, it is randomizing a list of 10 items, which means it is a 1 in 10<sup>10</sup>% chance of hitting the least to greatest condition **each operation.**
+This program sorts the array numerically by least to greatest.
+Stupid Sort will randomize the positioning of items within the array, until it reaches the least to greatest order.
+The probability depends on size of array, meaning it is a 1 in x<sup>x</sup>% chance of hitting the least to greatest condition **each operation**, where ``x`` equals the number of items in your array.

 ---